Direct Summation of the Madelung Constant Using Axial Multipoles: Madelung Constants

-The number of RUs (and therefore computations time) increases exponentially with $n^N$, where $n$ is the number of nearest neighbors along the positive x-axis, and N the dimension chosen.
-So if $n=30$, then going from $N=3$ to $N=4$ increases computation times by $30^4/30^3= 30$ times, 900 times going to $N=5$, and 27,000 times going to $N=6$.
-These can be reduced an order of magnitude by identification of reflection and rotation symmetries to count multiple copies of an RU with the same potential to avoid recalculating them.
-For example, for the 6D case, calculation time was reduced from 15 hours to 1/2 hour by symmetry considerations.
-Still, higher accuracies at higher dimensions proved daunting on a desktop computer (Dell 7050 \textit{i7} Optiplex). \\\\ \textit{\textbf{Potential plots on exterior and interior planes of NaCl}}\\ Potentials at arbitrary off-lattice sites are just as easily obtained as for lattice ion sites.
+These agree to all 12 digits with Baker's\cite{Baker} \;`true values' table column.\\\\ \textit{\textbf{4D, 5D, and 6D Hyperdimensional NaCl}}\\\\ Although dimensions higher than three are not directly relevant to physical ionic crystals, hypercubic NaCl lattices provide a useful numerical testbed.
+The construction of the axial repeating units is independent of dimensionality, and the convergence criterion depends only on the competition between the far-field decay rate of the repeating unit and the growth of lattice sites with distance.
+Calculations in four through six dimensions therefore serve as a stringent validation of the method beyond the physically relevant three-dimensional case.
+Programmatically, going from 3D to higher dimensions involves simply adding the requisite levels to the nested iteration on coordinates, e.g., iterating on [x y z] of 3D-cube to [x y z w] of 4D-hypercube, and so on.
+By default the RU-13s are oriented parallel to the x-axis.\\\\ Table \ref{tab:hypercubes} lists some results.
+Agreement with available literature values is good, but noticeably degrades at higher dimensions where the number of RUs accumulates at increasing rates and partially offsets the potential decay rate.\\\\ ~ Although the RU-13 construction is formally sufficient for absolute convergence through 12D, the required summation volumes become rapidly prohibitive.
+For this reason, the present numerical tests are limited to dimensions up to \(D=6\), where the calculation remains tractable.\\\\ \textit{\textbf{Potential distributions on exterior and interior planes of NaCl.}}\\\\ Potentials at arbitrary off-lattice sites are just as easily obtained as for lattice ion sites.
 Figure (\ref{fig:Off-lattice}) illustrates maps of potentials on a plane located parallel to a (001) cleavage plane of NaCl at different elevations.
-Contours projected on the X-Y plane indicate relative positions of Na, Cl on the cleavage plane, coinciding vertically with peaks and valleys of the potential surface.The z-axis represents the MC of a unit positive test charge at each point on the surface plot.
-The peak-to-peak amplitude diminished 90\% going from 1-unit elevation to 1.5 units.\\\\ Similar maps can be made for the interior lattice spaces with equal facility, as shown on Figure (\ref{In-lattice}).\\\\
+Contours projected on the X-Y plane indicate relative positions of Na, Cl on the cleavage plane, coinciding vertically with peaks and valleys of the potential surface.The z-axis represents the Madelung potential of a unit positive test charge at each point on the surface plot.
+The peak-to-peak amplitude diminished 90\% going from 1-unit elevation to 1.5 units.\\\\ Off-lattice potentials are evaluated with the same procedure used for lattice-ion sites.
+Figure (\ref{fig:Off-lattice}) shows potential maps on planes parallel to a NaCl (001) cleavage plane at several elevations above the surface.
+Contours projected onto the (x)-(y) plane mark the relative positions of Na and Cl ions in the cleavage plane and coincide with the extrema of the potential surface.
+The vertical axis gives the Madelung potential of a unit positive test charge at each point in the plane.
+Increasing the elevation from one to (1.5) nearest-neighbor units reduces the peak-to-peak amplitude by approximately 90\%.
+Similar maps can be made for the interior lattice spaces with equal facility, as shown on Figure (\ref{In-lattice}).\\